-5. Market Perceptions of Diversity Washers
+5. Market Perceptions

 Diversity washing is likely associated with a broader push within an organization to influence the market perception of the company.
 In doing so, diversity washers may benefit from appearing more socially conscious than their actual social behavior.
-This disclosure tactic may be especially appealing for mature, low-performing firms because they can attract socially responsible investment (SRI) funds, which tend to be less sensitive to firm performance (Benson and Humphrey, 2008; Renneboog, Ter Horst, and Zhang, 2011; Białkowski and Starks, 2016) and have less volatile asset flows than non-SRI funds (e.g., Bollen, 2007).
-Furthermore, SRI funds are an increasingly large sector of the investment community (Simpson et al., 2021).
-Therefore, we examine whether diversity washers succeed in biasing the perceptions of ESG-conscious market participants.
+This disclosure tactic may be especially appealing for mature, low-performing firms because they can attract socially responsible investment (SRI) and ESG funds, which tend to be less sensitive to firm performance (Benson and Humphrey, 2008; Renneboog, Ter Horst, and Zhang, 2011;